Key takeaways

 • End-of-lease fees: If you decide to return the car, you’ll be responsible for paying end-of-lease fees, also known as a disposition fee.
 This might include vehicle inspection, cleaning and reconditioning, storage, transportation costs and administrative fees.

 • Wear-and-tear fees: You might be charged for lost equipment, or if the car suffers wear and tear beyond what’s covered in the lease agreement.
-“Check out the specific language on what constitutes ‘normal wear and tear’ at lease end, and what your responsibility is for any repairs or maintenance at lease termination,” DeLorenzo says.
+Read the contract and pay attention to the language of what “normal wear and tear” actually means.
+Also, check for any repairs and maintenance that might be your responsibility once the lease ends.

 8. Taking a longer term to get a lower monthly payment